-Long established framework of economic regulation but some key decisions on regulatory settings for the next period remain pending
+Long established framework of economic regulation but some key regulatory settings for the next period are yet to be defined

 LHR is subject to a framework of economic regulation that is considered appropriate and transparent.
 It is a form of price cap regulation that has proven to permit fair recovery of costs and generates a reasonable return on invested capital.